OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 - When one of the arguments (inputs) for the function changes.
 In this case, a new function call is triggered following the cancellation.
 - When the user triggers recalculation manually.
 In this case, a new function call is triggered following the cancellation.

-To declare a streaming or cancelable function, you will need to do two things:
+To declare a function as streaming or cancelable, use the JSDOC comment tags `@stream` or `@cancelable`.

-- Add streaming and/or cancelable properties to the function's JSON metadata, by declaring `"streaming": true` or `"cancelable": true`.
-- Declare an invocation parameter which carries important context of the cell being called.

 ### Using an invocation parameter

-When setting an invocation parameter, it should come last in the list of parameters specified.
+The invocation parameter is the last parameter specified.
 An invocation allows you to use `setResult` and `onCanceled` methods.
 These methods are used to tell a function what to do when the function streams (`setResult`) or is canceled (`onCanceled`).

 If you're using Typescript, the invocation handler needs to be of type `CustomFunctions.StreamingInvocation` or `CustomFunctions.CancelableInvocation`.